Aliases for GABRG3 Gene

 GeneCards Summary for GABRG3 Gene

 GABRG3 (Gamma-Aminobutyric Acid (GABA) A Receptor, Gamma 3) is a Protein Coding gene.
+Diseases associated with GABRG3 include autistic disorder and autism spectrum disorder.
 Among its related pathways are Akt Signaling and Apoptosis Pathway.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRA4.

 UniProtKB/Swiss-Prot for GABRG3 Gene